symfony/symfony-docs/guides/cache/http.rst

 have a cookie, an authorization header, or come with a non-safe method, and when responses have a redirect status code.

-Symfony2 automatically set a sensible and conservative ``Cache-Control`` header when none is set by the developer by following these rules:
+Symfony2 automatically sets a sensible and conservative ``Cache-Control`` header when none is set by the developer by following these rules:

 * If no cache header is defined (``Cache-Control``, ``ETag``,